 Similarly, Norton's book on Stefan George (1868-1933) and his Circle of disciples was the first scholarly biography about the most important German poet of the twentieth century, who by its end had been forgotten by all but a few devotees.
 Secret Germany demonstrated that George was not just a powerful and original poet, but that he had also exerted a profound, if problematic, influence on the larger cultural and political fortunes of his country.

-Norton's newest book, The Crucible of German Democracy, which will appear in Spring 2021 with Mohr Siebeck, is devoted to Ernst Troeltsch (1865-1923) and the rise of democratic thought in Germany during the First World War.
+Norton's newest book, The Crucible of German Democracy, which appeared in early 2021 with Mohr Siebeck (Tübingen), is devoted to Ernst Troeltsch (1865-1923) and the rise of democratic thought in Germany during the First World War.
 It is the first extended treatment in any language of Troeltsch's decisive role in that momentous development.
 It offers a comprehensive account of the German experience of the war that fundamentally differs from many other depictions of the period, calling into question common assumptions about Germany during the conflict and its political evolution in the years leading up to 1918.